darkstreams/exporter-proxy/Readme.md

 Exporter proxy is capable of receiving and polling.

-Exporter proxy receives data either as capnp or as json.
-It will not accept both of them at the same time.
-Check the `receiver.format` section in the config.toml to choose one.
+Exporter proxy receives data in capnp and/or json.
+It will accept both serialization format if enabled.
+Check the `config.toml` for more details.

 If multiple applications send metrics to the exporter proxy, it is the application's responsibility to add a prefix to the metric name to prevent collission.
 If there is a duplicate occurrence of same metric name from two different applications, the exporter proxy will expose both occurrences.

 Both the TCP and the Unix socket receiver endpoints expects the data to be in a key-value form.
 The capnp schema is also a basic kv structure where the key is the name of the application that is sending the metrics and the value, a string representation of metrics.
-If the format is chosen as json, it could be either a single multiline string representation of the entire metrics, or a json array strings.
+If the format is chosen as json, it could be either a single multiline string representation of the entire metrics, or a json array of strings.
 This is just a way for the exporter proxy to distinguish between the metrices send by different application.
 Upon receiving a new set of metrics, the old ones exposed will be overwritten.

 Eg: if at first, an application sends the following metrics